-During the year ended 31 December 2022, the Remuneration Committee held one meeting to review the remuneration policy and structure, and to make recommendation of the remuneration packages and performance bonuses for the Directors and senior management of the Company.
+During the year ended 31 December 2023, the Remuneration Committee held two meetings to review the remuneration policy and structure, and review adjustment of remuneration packages of Executive Directors and to make recommendation of the remuneration packages and performance bonuses for the Directors and senior management of the Company.
 The attendance of each member of the Remuneration Committee is set out in the section headed "Board and Committees Meetings" of this report.

-There was no material matter relating to share schemes that was reviewed and/or recommended to the Board by the Remuneration Committee during the year ended 31 December 2022.
+There was no material matter relating to share schemes that was reviewed and/or recommended to the Board by the Remuneration Committee during the year ended 31 December 2023.

-Details of the amount of Directors' emoluments and other remuneration related matters for the year ended 31 December 2022 are set out in note 37 to the financial statements.
+Details of the amount of Directors' emoluments and other remuneration related matters for the year ended 31 December 2023 are set out in note 37 to the financial statements.

-For the year ended 31 December 2022, the remuneration of the members of the senior management who are not directors are within the following bands:
+For the year ended 31 December 2023, the remuneration of the members of the senior management who are not directors are within the following bands:

-Number of persons
+Remuneration band Number of persons